Abdrabbuh Mansour Hadi: Early life and military career

 Hadi was born on 1 September 1945 in Thukain, Al Wade'a District, Abyan, a southern Yemeni governorate.
 He graduated from a military academy in the Federation of South Arabia in 1966.
-In 1966, he graduated after receiving a military scholarship to study in Britain, but was not able to attend, as he did not speak English.
+He had received a military scholarship to study in Britain, but was not able to attend, as he did not speak English.

-Hadi played a low-profile role during the Aden Emergency.
+He played a low-profile role during the Aden Emergency.
 Following the independence of South Yemen, he rose to prominence in the new military, reaching the rank of Major General.

 In 1970, he received another military scholarship to study armoured warfare in Egypt.
 Hadi spent the following four years in the Soviet Union studying military leadership.
 He occupied several military posts in the army of South Yemen until 1986, when he fled to North Yemen with Ali Nasser Mohammed, president of South Yemen, after Ali Nasser's faction of the ruling Yemeni Socialist Party lost the 1986 civil war.

-He remained loyal to President Ali Nasser Mohammed during the South Yemen Civil War, and followed him into exile in neighboring North Yemen.
-During the 1994 civil war in Yemen, Hadi sided with the Yemeni government of President Ali Abdullah Saleh and was appointed as Minister of Defense.
+Hadi remained loyal to President Ali Nasser Mohammed during the South Yemen Civil War, and followed him into exile in neighboring North Yemen.
+During the 1994 civil war in Yemen, Hadi sided with the Yemeni government of President Ali Abdullah Saleh and was appointed Minister of Defense.
 In this role he led the military campaign against the Democratic Republic of Yemen.
-Following the war he was promoted to Vice-president on 3 October 1994, replacing Ali Salim Al-Beidh, who had resigned and fought against the government during the civil war.

 President of Yemen

 Mandate

 Hadi was the sole candidate in the presidential election that was held on 21 February 2012.
 His candidacy was backed by the ruling party, as well as by the parliamentary opposition.
 The Electoral Commission reported that 65 percent of registered voters in Yemen voted during the election.
 Hadi won with 100% of the vote and took the oath of office in Yemen's parliament on 25 February 2012.
-He was formally inaugurated as the President of Yemen on 27 February 2012, when Saleh resigned from the presidency and formally ceded power to Hadi.
+He was formally inaugurated as the President of Yemen on 27 February 2012, when Saleh resigned from the presidency and formally ceded power to him.